TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 #### File Formats

-The file format is specified by an array under the key `fileformats`.
+The file format is specified by an array of maps under the key `fileformats`.
 The following formats are supported.

 Format       Description
 ------       -----------